Sheep-y/Modnix/DESIGN_DOC.md

 * Quick access to mod folders and game information and community including nexus, website, manual, SNS etc.
 * Easy diagnostic of injection and mod loading issue through detailed log.

+Depends on Mod Loader and Newtonsoft JSON.Net to parse mods.
+JSON.Net is also used to check update.
+Dependencies are embedded and loaded on demand.

 Startup code is located at App.xaml.cs, before any windows are created.

-There are two windows: a very simple, message box like Setup Window, and the full blown Main Window.
+There are two windows: a very simple Setup Window, and the full blown Main Window.
 Which window is displayed depends on the startup logic.

-Post-build scripts in Injector and Loader will copy their assembly and library to Main GUI's resource folder, embedded as SetupPackage resource.
+Post-build scripts in Injector and Loader will copy their assemblies and libraries to Main GUI's resource folder, embedded as SetupPackage resource.

-To minimise dependency and dynamic loading, GUI save its own settings in an ini file, at the root of mod folder, instead of json.
-Mod settings are more complicated, so it is either xml or json.
-Most homo sapiens modders seems to find the later easier to read and write.
-We ovis aries should go and rule the world.

 ### Startup Logic

-1. If modnix is already running, switch it to front and exit.
+1. If Modnix is already running, bring it to front and exit.
-2. If Modnix is installed to mod folder and version is equal or higher, show setup window, but with launch button instead.
+2. If Modnix is installed to mod folder and version is equal or higher, show setup window with launch button.
-3. Otherwise, If self name contains "setup" (case insensitive), run setup logic:
+3. Otherwise, if file name contains "setup", run setup logic:
     1. Show setup screen and try to detect game folder.
 Prompt for game folder if not detected.
     2. If game is not found, screens stays the same.
 Action button will prompt for folder again.
     3. When game is found, show folder and Setup button.
 A change folder link will also be shown.